N203 Neonatal Intensive Care Unit (Jacobi Medical Center)

 First day: report to 3334 Bainbridge Ave, 9 am

-In this elective, the student learns about normal and aberrant child development through experiences at the Children's Evaluation and Rehabilitation Center, primarily located at the Rose F. Kennedy Center.
-The student is exposed to children and adolescents with neuromuscular abnormalities, mental retardation, language disorders, learning disabilities and autism and pervasive developmental disorders.
+In this elective, the student learns about normal and aberrant child development through experiences at the Children's Evaluation and Rehabilitation Center, primarily located at the Rose F. Kennedy Center at Van Etten.
+The student is exposed to children and adolescents with neuromuscular abnormalities, mental retardation, language disorders, learning disabilities, school problems and autism spectrum disorders.
 Students have the opportunity to observe different facets of the multidisciplinary evaluation of children who present with developmental problems; as well as intervention strategies aimed at improving the child's functional skills and/or behavior.
 Along with pediatric residents, students participate in a series of didactic sessions dealing with topics in child development and behavior.
 Visits to schools or sites offering other interventions can be arranged.
 Students will also be encouraged to undertake an independent study of a topic of interest.
 The goal of this elective is to emphasize the role of the pediatrician and family physician in identification, evaluation and follow up of children with disabilities, through working with the family and functioning as a child advocate within the community.
-Students are expected to fulfill the time commitment to activities scheduled during their elective period, unless arranged with course director in advance of registration.
+Students are expected to fulfill the time commitment to activities scheduled during their elective period, weekdays 8am – 6pm (some days may start later or end earlier) unless arranged with course director in advance of registration.

 Modules: All, except 2A

-Please call Ms. Christine Baric, 718-430-8504, Christine.email@example.com at least two weeks prior to the scheduled start of the elective to arrange meeting place and time.
+Please email Dr. Benenson (firstname.lastname@example.org) and Ms. Martinez (email@example.com) at least two weeks prior to the scheduled start of the elective to arrange meeting place and time.

 N508 Neonatal Intensive Care Unit (Weiler Hospital)